 Smart Mirrors by Samsung

 Samsung currently makes smart mirrors for the fashion industry and for businesses on demand.
 Their range varies between different products suited for different needs and tasks.
-One of their most popular model used and commonly seen during fashion fairs in new York, is the ML55E.
+One of their most popular model used and commonly seen during fashion fairs in New York, is the ML55E [1].
 This is a very unique piece of Hardware, that focuses on bringing a more digital and interactive way for customers to engage with products.
 The ML55E portrays the customer in real time like a mirror with capability to overlay anything digitally.
 This digital content can be anything possible, e.g. information to the product or even any sales advertisement infographics.
 At fashion shows, this smart mirror has been appearing commonly ever since its official release in 2016.
 There, the mirror was used differently.
 Most fashion fairs have utilized the mirror to emulate a cover of a magazine in real time.
 Paid models, prepared and dressed, then walk up to the mirror setup and then pose in front of it.
 With a perfect setup that includes good lightning and a suitable background the result does indeed look like a live version of a magazine cover.
 Fashion experts can then make changes based on what they view and try out different things they wish in real time without making much effort.
 The hardware in the ML55E is not only used in the ML55E.
 The main processor used in the ML55E is the same used in their older Smart TV models.
 The display is a simple 55-inch LED display with a silver reflective coating in between layers and for the connections, it does support every standard connectivity port you can find on a modern TV.
 The hardware in the ML55E by Samsung is not what makes it unique, its rather the software support that Samsung designed for the product.
 Samsung provides special designed software to interact with the mirror itself such as an app that runs on Samsung smartphones.

 However, this is not the only smart mirror Samsung manufactures.
-Besides the ML55E they have made for the fashion industry, there was one more notable product concept that was demonstrated in South Korea back in 2015.
+Besides the ML55E they have made for the fashion industry, there was one more notable product concept [2] that was demonstrated in South Korea back in 2015.
 That concept was more advertised towards regular consumers, but it did not enter the market officially.
 Samsung have used a transparent OLED screen on top of a regular bathroom Mirror.